dapak2002/programming-languages-2022/Lab1-Lambda-Calculus/README.md

 docker run -it --rm haskell-pl
 ```

 which leads you inside a docker container in which the above commands should work.
+More on [how to use docker](https://hackmd.io/@alexhkurz/HJxD19_Vo).

 ## Introduction